 Equip your home with HEPA air filters

 Remember to take your allergy medications (Claritin is my friend during the late summer and early fall!)

-Wet conditions and humid air is usually good during ragweed season as it doesn't allow pollen to disperse in the atmosphere as much as it would if it were dry and windy.
-This could be a good thing for the next few weeks, but remember when the skies finally clear and drier air gets into the region later this month, you may want to keep the windows shut.
+Wet and humid conditions are usually good during ragweed season as it doesn't allow pollen to disperse in the atmosphere as much as it would if it were dry and windy.
+So while days like this weekend would be good, the low humidity, full sunshine days may not be what you want if you're an allergy sufferer.